xXnebulaXx/nebula/README.md

 **NOTE:**
-- LO$R Logger v2 was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.
+- nebula Logger v2 was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.
 - You got an error? you've find a bug?
 Create an issue or contact me on discord!

 ---